Sarah Day, the founder of Wear and Resist, sitting on the spiral stairs in her Oxfordshire studio.

 About Wear and Resist

-Having grown up in both the US and UK, the political events of 2016 affected me strongly.
-I wanted to find a way to channel my frustration and rage into a creative endeavour that would raise money for charities working to promote women’s equality and protect women’s rights, which I saw being eroded by Trump’s policies and the growing right-wing movement in the UK.
+Having grown up in both the US and UK, the political events of 2016 shook me to the core.
+I had to find a way to channel my frustration and rage into a creative endeavour that would raise money for charities working to promote women’s equality and protect women’s rights, which I saw being eroded by Trump’s policies and the growing right-wing movement in the UK.
+I'm glad I didn't know at the time that it was all going to get so much worse.

 I have always had a love of eye-catching jewellery, but all of a sudden I felt the need to wear something around my neck that made a real statement; something that would speak to other women.
 Inspired by the jewellery worn by suffragists and suffragettes, I wanted to create pieces that would demonstrate an allegiance to this suddenly urgent feminist cause.